cioos-siooc/ckan/CONTRIBUTING.md

 - **Code style**: Follow the coding style and conventions used in the project.
 If available, use linters and formatters to ensure your code conforms to these standards.
 - **Documentation**: Ensure that every function is properly documented, following the documentation standards used in the project.
 - **Testing**: Aim for thorough test coverage.
 Include unit tests for all new features and bug fixes.

-## Community and Conduct

-- **Engage with the community**: Join our community channels (e.g., Slack, forums) if you have not already.
-- **Follow our Code of Conduct**: We are committed to providing a welcoming and inspiring community for all.

 ## Need help?